 Don’t be confused; there are many different types of “banh” in Vietnam, and each of them is distinctive.
 Let’s see what I will introduce to you below.

 Because it has a very sacred value, this kind of cake is an exceptionally significant food in the traditional Tet celebration of Vietnam.

 Banh chung (square sticky rice cake) was created in ancient times in the Hung Vuong dynasty of Vietnam to thank the gods for providing them with beneficial rain and bountiful crops.

-The cake will have fillings of mung beans, fatty pork, and special green rice, thanks to the dong leaves as coverings.
-Vietnamese people continue to value this cultural treasure, and they are always keen to share this one-of-a-kind dish with the entire globe.
+The cake will have fillings of mung beans, fatty pork, and glutinous rice.
+The locals wrap the cake tightly in dong leaves.
+Vietnamese people continue to value this cultural treasure, and they are always keen to share this one-of-a-kind dish with the world.